 6. Automatic document feeding

 Aside from allowing you to produce documents in bulk, this feature automates the entire process.
 You can drop 40 or more sheets and have the entire lot scanned or copied in one go.
 The maximum number of sheets will depend on the chosen model.
-You can find a lot of helpful online resources available at XMA Business Solutions.

 7. Duplex printing